ankitsub96/Responsive-Design-Portfolio/README.md

 Some Full-Stack Web apps created using Node.js

-https://fast-harbor-45046.herokuapp.com/  - Email Capture app made with Express JS and utilising the Mailhimp API to take and create a mailing list from users- Full Name and Email
+https://fast-harbor-45046.herokuapp.com/  - Email Capture app made with Express JS and utilising the MailChimp API to take and create a mailing list from users- Full Name and Email

 https://evening-bastion-80903.herokuapp.com/  - To-do List app made with Express JS and data persistence using MongoDB.
 Make your own Unique List by typing in a new Name after the URL.
 Remember the URL to access the list in future!